What Is Meant By ‘A Gifted Child’?

 - highly sensitive

-– good at divergent thinking / putting things together in a creative and original manner
+- good at putting things together in a creative and original manner

-– good autodidacts eg often largely teach themselves to read and write prior to going to primary school
+- good autodidacts; for example, often largely teach themselves to read and write prior to going to primary school

 - good at devising complex games